jeyram/croqueton_next/README.md

-# example-umami
+# Croqueton A.C.

-The Umami demo site built as a headless Drupal with Next.js.
+Fast implementation with site built as a headless Drupal based in umami distro with Next.js.

 See https://demo.next-drupal.org